What is Achilles tendonitis?

 What is the treatment for Achilles tendonitis?

 If you are experiencing prolonged or severe pain around your Achilles tendon you should seek medical attention.
 Contact a sports medicine doctor in Austin, TX who can diagnose your injury properly.
 It is important to seek sports injury treatment early to avoid further damage.
-Achilles tendonitis can be treated non-surgically using sports medicine here at Spinal Rehab & Sports Medicine.
+Achilles tendonitis can be treated non-surgically using sports medicine here at Spinal Rehab and Sports Medicine.
 We can help you successfully rehab your sports injuries fast and get you back to doing what you love most.